Skip to main content

 Check “0” (“Independent”) for a person who:

-• Has no physical, cognitive, or memory loss impairment limiting his or her ability to complete the task of Money Management independently.
+• Has no physical, cognitive, or memory loss impairment limiting their ability to complete the task of Money Management independently.

-• Has no physical, cognitive, or memory loss impairment affecting his or her ability to complete the task of Money Management independently, but:
+• Has no physical, cognitive, or memory loss impairment affecting their ability to complete the task of Money Management independently, but:

 • Prefers assistance with Money Management due only to a gender, age, or cultural norm.